 Kubelíkova 25, 130 00 Praha 3 – Žižkov-Praha 3

-This store comes closest to the random assortment you’ll find at Bric a Brac, but in a less cluttered environment.
+This antique store comes closest to the random assortment you’ll find at Bric a Brac, but in a less cluttered environment.
 Here you’ll find a lot of items you can use to decorate your house as well as small knick-knacks.
 There are plenty of lamps and artwork, along with some really cool pieces that are worth seeing like a turn of the century cash register and a phonograph (for my millennial friends, that’s the thing the dog is looking into in the old RCA logo… actually, nevermind.)

 The Prague Thrift Store